skip to content

 Recorded Statement Traps in Bodily Injury Claims

 Recorded statements have been a favorite tool of insurance adjusters to devalue your bodily injury claim for many years.
 Did you know that in court, they can rarely benefit you and almost exclusively be used against you?
 This is true because the recorded statement itself is inadmissible hearsay—a statement made out of court offered to prove the truth of the matter asserted.
 However, there is an exception to the hearsay rule that allows all or part of a statement to be admitted if it is an admission against interest.
 So if you try to offer any part of the statement to support your case, they will object to it as hearsay.
 But if they offer any part that hurts your case, it is an admission against interest.
-Because recorded statements are powerful tools that really only benefit the adverse party, insurance companies spend countless hours training their insurance adjusters on how to ask questions aimed at tricking or trapping you into say8ng something they can construe against you.
+Because recorded statements are powerful tools that really only benefit the adverse party, insurance companies spend countless hours training their insurance adjusters on how to ask questions aimed at tricking or trapping you into saying something they can construe against you.
 In short, do not agree to give a recorded statement pertaining to your car accident or bodily injury claim without the advice of counsel.
+They often ask you to let them record it so that it seems less like they are tricking you.
+However, in many States, an adjuster can record your call without consent.
+So think about what you say and do not make assumptions or guesses anytime you choose to speak to an insurance adjuster.

 Delaying Your Medical Care to Devalue Your Bodily Injury Claim